pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 * alternatively you can use the CLI updater to circumvent the maintenance page. the following command would update to build 86:

     PIMCORE_ENVIRONMENT=dev bin/console pimcore:update --ignore-maintenance-mode -u 86

+### Session related BC breaks

+The admin session ID can't be injected via GET parameter anymore.
+This was possbile in previous Pimcore versions to support Flash based file uploaders but was obsolete.

 ## Build 60 (2017-05-31)